 Dedicated to creating an interactive, educational and fun way to experience marine life, Marineland became a beloved icon in the community.
 In 1987 following financial setbacks and several changes in ownership, the park was purchased by the owners of its rival Sea World.
 Within weeks the marine animals were relocated to San Diego, and the iconic venue was abruptly shuttered—leaving countless fans and the local community heartbroken.

-During its heyday Marineland was much more than just an amusement park.
+During its heyday, Marineland was much more than just an amusement park.
 It was an active leader in oceanographic issues.
-It was home to a rescue and rehabilitation care facility for marine mammals—a predecessor of the Marine Mammal Care Center.
+It was home to a rescue and rehabilitation care facility for marine mammals—a predecessor of the Marine Mammal Care Center (MMCC) now in San Pedro.
 It was the original location of the annual Gray Whale Census, which is still taken every year by the American Cetacean Society.
 Marineland was also home to noted marine life muralist Robert Wyland’s third of 100 murals in his internationally celebrated Whaling Wall series.

 And Marineland was the set for numerous film and television productions.
 Most notably, it was the location for the popular series Sea Hunt starring Lloyd Bridges, and it’s where Lloyd’s famous sons, Beau and Jeff, made their first on-camera appearances as child actors.